top of page

 Become a foster

-The dogs learn the scent work and alerting necessary to become a Diabetic Alert Dog (DAD).
-We are a small organization, and often have several dogs in a holding pattern before classes.
-In order to place more people with the life-changing and life-saving care of a Diabetic Alert Dog, we are in constant need of more fosters!
+Our dogs undergo specialized training in scent work and alerting to become skilled Diabetic Alert Dogs (DADs).
+As a small organization, we often have several dogs awaiting their training classes.
+To ensure more people can benefit from the life-changing and life-saving support of a Diabetic Alert Dog, we are continuously seeking additional foster homes.

 FACEBOOKINSTAGRAM (39).png